rakutentech/engineering-blog/content/post/elm-at-rakuten/index.md

 - The performances of Elm applications are among the fastest.
 Internally Elm uses the concept of a virtual DOM, similar to React.
 The speed of the Elm virtual DOM is comparable to Svelte, which uses a different mechanism to update the DOM.[^performances]
 - The Elm compiler produces smaller assets compared to other frameworks.
 Among the various optimizations to achieve this result, there is the **dead code elimination** with granularity to the single function that works across the entire ecosystem.
 If you import a large package and use only one of the functions contained, the compiler will ensure that only that function ends up in your generated code.[^tree-shaking]

 [^performances]: Elm and Svelte performances are [neck and neck](https://twitter.com/sveltejs/status/1138094066867089408) as it can be verified from the [JavaScript framework benchmark](https://github.com/krausest/js-framework-benchmark).
-[This thread](https://discourse.elm-lang.org/t/can-the-compiler-skip-virtual-dom/6300) has an interesting conversation about web frameworks performances.
+[This thread](https://discourse.elm-lang.org/t/can-the-compiler-skip-virtual-dom/6300) has an interesting conversation about web frameworks' performances.
 [^tree-shaking]: The equivalent of **dead code elimination**, in JavaScript, is called [tree shaking](https://webpack.js.org/guides/tree-shaking/) and it usually works at the granularity of modules instead of single functions.
 [Other optimizations contribute to the small assets of Elm](https://elm-lang.org/news/small-assets-without-the-headache).
 Our largest application of ~66,500 lines of Elm code is 188kb zipped, including the SVG assets, the extra JavaScript, and translations in several languages.

 The Elm compiler per se is also fast.
 Our bigger codebase contains ~66,500 lines of Elm code, and it compiles incrementally in 0.3 seconds and from scratch in 2.5 seconds.[^compiler-performances]